 On the island itself, there are some minor attacks on Grand Harbour which cause no damage because, as is often the case, the Italian pilots simply drop their bombs in the sea and then scramble for home.

-Elsewhere, the RAF bombs Bardia and Macaaca, causing damage to infrastructure.
+Elsewhere, the RAF bombs Bardia and Macaca, causing damage to infrastructure.

-War Crimes: The Meknés: While a lot of illegal things happen in the fog of war that are true mistakes, sometimes an action crosses the line due to the circumstances.
-It is always a judgment call what is a "crime," but I put things (such as the British regularly shooting down clearly marked German rescue and recovery planes) in this category when circumstances appears to cross that line.
+War Crimes: The Meknés: While improper things happen in the fog of war by accident, sometimes an action crosses the line due to the circumstances.
+It is always a judgment call what is a "crime," but I put things (such as the British regularly shooting down clearly marked German rescue and recovery planes) in this category when circumstances appear to cross that line.
 Invariably, the offending government finds some flimsy excuse to justify the clearly illegal action.
 In the British case, it is that the German planes actually are serving as scouts for later Luftwaffe attacks.
 Here, the excuse appears even flimsier, but that, again, is a judgment call, and all too often nobody with the ability to do anything is empowered to make that call.